Explicit nils

 When rendering the second snippet, Replicant will know to insert a new node

-containing “Hope all is well today!”.
+between the h1 and the p containing “Hope all is well today!”.
 Contrast that

-with leaving out the nil
+with leaving out the nil:

 ;; The first call without explicit nil